 Every year, some of the biggest zander and walleyes get caught while ice fishing, and landing such big specimens on hard water is undoubtedly a very special experience.

-So, if you have the chance and access to frozen walleye or zander waters, you should definitely give it a try!
+So, if you have access to frozen walleye or zander waters, you should definitely give it a try!

 What Is the Biggest Zander Ever Caught?